-The older I get, the less I am ‘into’ Valentine’s Day, but I have two little kids who still think it is an amazing holiday, so anything red, pink, and heart shaped is welcomed into our home on the 14th.
-I was scrolling through Instagram last week and came across this lovely heart shaped challah, and then remembering Zoe’s pink swirled bread and pink braid, I thought I could combine the two together for some celebration bread.
+The older I get, the less I am ‘into’ Valentine’s Day, but I have two little kids who still think it is an amazing holiday, so anything red, pink, and heart-shaped is welcomed into our home on February 14.
+I was scrolling through Instagram last week and came across this lovely heart-shaped challah, and then, remembering Zoe’s pink swirled bread and pink braid, I thought I could combine the two together for some celebration bread.
 I’m happy to report that it worked!
-The bread turned out pretty, and tasted delicious, too.
+The heart braid bread turned out pretty, and tasted delicious, too.

 2 pounds Pink Dough (you will need Gel Paste Food Color, but dye the dough with only one shade of pink instead of the 4 shown in the pink dough recipe) or Challah dough dyed pink (recipe can be found in our New Artisan book)